-The reason for restricting our attention to these eight futures contracts is that, since May 1991, the CME Rule 552 explicitly prohibits dual trading activities on the most active contracts on the exchange.
+The reason for restricting our attention to these eight futures contracts is that, since May 1991, the CME Rule 552 explicitly prohibits dual trading activities in the most active contracts on the Exchange.
 According to Chang, Locke and Mann (1994), all the major currency contracts are affected by the rule.
 Given that our goal is to study a dual trader's own account trading, we examine only contracts that allow unrestricted dual trading.

 The audit trail data record each transaction twice, once for each party to a trade.
 An exchange algorithm, called the computerized trade reconstruction, uses each trader's independently reported sequence of trades, in conjunction with the time and sales data, to time each trade within a minute.
-Since some timing errors are likely, we perform our analysis in 5-minute time intervals.
+Since some timing errors are likely, we perform our analysis in five-minute time intervals.
 For robustness, we also replicate all subsequent analyses with various time intervals, greater or less than five minutes, and obtain similar results.

 In addition to trade time, the audit trail records provide price, quantity, specifics of the contract, and the trader's identification.
 Unique to this data, each record also specifies the trade direction and a classification of the customer types on each side of a trade.
 There are four customer type indicators (CTI), labeled 1 through 4.
-The CTI 1 trades are market making trades for personal account (39% of the volume); CTI 2 trades are trades executed for the account of the trader's clearing member (6.2% of the volume); CTI 3 trades are trades executed for the account of any other exchange member (5.7% of the volume); and CTI 4 trades are the trades of outside customers (49.1% of the volume).
+The CTI 1 trades are market making trades for personal account (39% of the volume); CTI 2 trades are trades executed for the account of the trader's clearing member (6.2% of the volume); CTI 3 trades are trades executed for the account of any other Exchange member (5.7% of the volume); and CTI 4 trades are the trades of outside customers (49.1% of the volume).
 These numbers are consistent with the statistics reported in Chang and Locke (1996), and Manaster and Mann (1996).
-Following Fishman and Longstaff (1992), Chang, Locke and Mann (1994), and Locke, Sarkar and Wu (1999), we focus our attention mainly on CTI 1 trades (market-makers' trades for their personal account) and CTI 4 trades (trades for outside customers).
-We only briefly examine CTI 3 trades in Section 4.5, as a robustness check of one of our results.
+While we report results based on transactions in contracts of all maturities, we also replicate our analyses with transactions in the nearest maturity contracts only, at any point in time, and find that our results remain virtually unchanged.